supejuice/android.kt/README.md

 ```

 **Do:**
+- Use `HandlerThread` for background threads that need a message queue.
-- Use `HandlerThread` for background thread with a Looper.
+- Use `Handler` to schedule work on the main thread or a background thread with a Looper.
+- Remove callbacks and messages (`handler.removeCallbacksAndMessages(null)`) when no longer needed to avoid leaks.

 **Don’t:**
-- Touch views from a non-main thread.
+- Touch or update views from a non-main thread (causes exceptions and undefined behavior).
-- Block the main thread’s `Looper`.
+- Block the main thread’s `Looper` (e.g., with long-running operations or infinite loops).
+- Forget to quit background `Looper`s when done.

 ---

 ### **Binder & AIDL**
-Android’s IPC mechanism is Binder.
-Use AIDL for remote IPC.
+- **Binder:**
+    - The core IPC (Inter-Process Communication) mechanism in Android.
+    - Enables communication between different processes (e.g., app and system services, or two apps).
+    - Used internally for system services (e.g., ActivityManager, PackageManager).
+- **AIDL (Android Interface Definition Language):**
+    - Used to define the interface for remote services.
+    - Generates code to marshal/unmarshal data across process boundaries.
+    - Only needed for IPC between different processes; for in-process communication, use interfaces or direct method calls.
+- **How Binder Works:**
+    - Calls are marshaled into parcels and sent to the target process.
+    - The receiving process handles the call on a thread from the Binder thread pool (not the main thread).
+    - Be careful with thread safety and avoid blocking Binder threads.
+- **Security:**
+    - Use permissions in the manifest to restrict which apps can bind to your service.
+    - Validate all incoming data in AIDL methods.

 **Key Points:**
-- AIDL is necessary only for remote IPC.
+- Use AIDL only when you need to communicate across processes.
-- Calls via AIDL come in on a Binder thread pool.
+- All AIDL calls are asynchronous and may come in on any thread (typically a Binder thread).
+- Avoid heavy work in AIDL methods; offload to background threads if needed.

 ---

 ### **Memory & Threads**
+- **Memory Management:**
-Android uses Garbage Collection (ART) for memory.
+    - Android uses the ART (Android Runtime) garbage collector to manage memory.
+    - Memory is limited per app; exceeding limits causes `OutOfMemoryError`.
+    - Use tools like Android Studio Profiler and LeakCanary to detect leaks.
+- **Threading:**
+    - The main thread handles UI and must not be blocked.
+    - Use background threads for disk, network, or CPU-intensive work.
+    - Options: `Thread`, `HandlerThread`, `Executors`, Kotlin coroutines (`Dispatchers.IO`, `Dispatchers.Default`), RxJava.
+- **Thread Pooling:**
+    - Use `Executors.newFixedThreadPool()` or coroutines to limit concurrency.
+    - 2–4 threads are usually sufficient for intensive work; too many threads cause context switching overhead and memory pressure.
+- **Best Practices:**
+    - Use `Executors.newSingleThreadExecutor()` for serialized background tasks.
+    - Use `Dispatchers.IO` for disk/network I/O in coroutines.
+    - Always shut down executors and threads when done.
+    - Avoid unbounded thread creation (can exhaust system resources).
+    - Do not assume objects are tied to a specific thread unless documented.
+    - Use synchronization or thread-safe data structures when sharing data across threads.

 **Do:**
-- Stick to 2–4 threads for intensive work.
+- Limit the number of concurrent threads for background work.
-- Use `Executors.newSingleThreadExecutor()` or `Dispatchers.IO` for disk/network tasks.
+- Use thread pools or coroutines for efficient concurrency.
+- Profile memory and thread usage regularly.

 **Don’t:**
-- Spawn unbounded threads.
+- Spawn unbounded or excessive threads.
+- Block the main thread with heavy work.
-- Assume thread-affinity for objects.
+- Assume thread-affinity for objects unless explicitly required (e.g., Views must be accessed on the main thread).

+---

 ---